byte4RR4Y/rock-4se-kali/README.md

 1.)
 REAL KALI LINUX              (real Kali Linux)
 -------------------

-This is a kali build from the bottom on a kali root filesystem it works but it's not finished
+This is a kali build from the bottom of a kali root filesystem it works but it's not finished
 ---------------------------------------------------------------------------------------------

 The image is 11.3 GB and therefore at least a 16GB SD card is required.